boylesoftware/x2node-ws/README.md

 The `x2node-ws` module, in addition to the `createResponse()` function, also exposes a function called `isResponse()`.
 It takes an object as its single argument and returns `true` if the provided object is a `ServiceResponse`.

+### Call Authorization

+An enpoint handler can provide an optional method called `isAllowed()`, which is called by the framework before any service call is forwarded to the main processing method to give the handler an early chance to check if the actor associated with the call is allowed to perform it.
+The method, if defined, receives the `ServiceCall` object as its only argument with the `actor` property set.
+The method returns a Boolean or a `Promise` of it.
+If it is `true`, the call is forwarded to the endpoint handler's main call processing method.
+If it is `false`, the call is aborted and the client gets either an HTTP 401 (Unauthorized) response if the request is not authenticated (`actor` property on the call is `null`) or an HTTP 403 (Forbidden) response if it is.

 ### The OPTIONS Method

 The `OPTIONS` handler method, if present, is special.
 The framework takes care of responding to the `OPTIONS` requests on its own, but before sending the response it can give the handler a chance to participate in building the response if it defines an `OPTIONS` method.
 As opposed to the normal HTTP method handler methods, the `OPTIONS` method receives two arguments: the `ServiceCall` and the `ServiceResponse`.
 It can add headers to the provided `ServiceResponse`, if it needs to, and the return value of the method is ignored.